YolandaCooper2505626/sol./README.md

 Refactored code for better maintainability
 Fixed critical bug in main module - update 37
 Updated styling and themes - build 294
+Added new feature for better user experience - v9.5.5